Andrew Dykstra

-Andrew Dykstra (/ˈdaɪkstrə/; born January 2, 1986) is a retired American soccer goalkeeper.
+Andrew Dykstra (/ˈdaɪkstrə/; born January 2, 1986) is an American former professional soccer player who played as a goalkeeper.

 Career

 College and amateur

 Dykstra grew up in Woodbridge, Virginia, attended Osbourn Park High School, and played college soccer at Virginia Commonwealth University from 2004 to 2008, redshirting in his first year.
 He was named to the CAA All-Rookie Team as a freshman in 2005, and played in all 18 matches for VCU in his senior season, being named to the All-CAA Second Team and recognized as the goalkeeper on the 2008 Scholar All-East Third Team.

 During his college years Dykstra also played four seasons in the USL Premier Development League for Richmond Kickers Future.

 Professional

 Undrafted out of college, Dykstra was signed to Chicago Fire's developmental roster on April 6, 2009 and signed to a senior roster spot later in June 2009.
 He made his full professional debut for Fire on June 30, 2009, in a US Open Cup third-round game against Wilmington Hammerheads.